The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

-The Monster G9 will save you hundreds or even thousands of dollars compared to buying separate, specialized equipment to achieve the same capabilities.
+The Force USA G9 will save you hundreds or even thousands of dollars compared to buying separate, specialized equipment to achieve the same capabilities.

-Beyond that, the Monster G9 is arguably the best bang for your buck model of all the Monster G-Series units.
+Beyond that, the Force USA G9 is arguably the best bang for your buck model of all the Force USA G-Series units.

-At $3199 — before the 5% discount from using discount code KING5 — the Monster G9 is the second least expensive option available.
-Only the Monster G3 is less expensive, by $1000…
+At $3499 — before the 5% discount from using discount code KING5 — the Force USA G9 is the second least expensive option available.
+Only the Force USA G3 is less expensive, by $1000…

 …But that’s not the full story.
 You have to consider that the G9 comes with all of its attachments included standard.
 Whereas, the G3 has several optional attachments sold separately.
-The G9 is only $400-500 more expensive than the G3 when you include the optional accessories in the G3’s price.
+The G9 is only about $400 more expensive than the G3 when you add the cost of all the optional accessories to the G3’s price.